 AUSTRALIA: Calls for commercial kangaroo industry

+Victorian farmers supported a motion yesterday [Monday] to allow the commercial sale of culled kangaroos in the state.
 Victoria is unusual in banning the commercial harvesting of kangaroos for meat, and a spokesman for the State Government insisted that a commercial kangaroo meat industry was not viable because of the "relatively small number" of animals.
 As a result, the carcases of kangaroos currently killed by farmers with permits are either left or buried.